 Lance Taylor is the Emeritus Professor of Economics at the New School for Social Research and the former Arnhold Professor of International Cooperation and Development.
 He received a PhD in economics from Harvard University in 1968.
 He has been a Professor in the economics departments of Harvard and the Massachusetts Institute of Technology, as well as a Visiting Professor at the University of Minnesota, the Universidade da Brasilia, Delhi University, and the Stockholm School of Economics.
 He moved to the New School for Social Research in '93.
 Taylor has published widely in the areas of macroeconomics, development economics and economic theory.
 He has served as a visiting scholar or policy advisor in over 25 countries, including Chile, Brazil, Mexico, Nicaragua, Cuba, Russia, Egypt, Tanzania, Zimbabwe, South Africa, Pakistan, India, and Thailand.

-Economist Michelle Holder is an Assistant Professor of Economics at John Jay College, City University of New York.
+Economist Michelle Holder is an Associate Professor of Economics at John Jay College, City University of New York.
 Prior to joining the John Jay faculty, she worked professionally as an economist for a decade in both the nonprofit and government sectors.
-Her research focuses on the black community and women in the American labor market, and her economic policy reports have been covered by the New York Times, the Wall Street Journal, the New York Amsterdam News, and El Diario.
+Her research focuses on the black community and women in the American labor market.
 Holder was cited as one of 19 black economists to watch by Fortune Magazine in June 2020, and was recently cited as an expert on worker power by the Washington Center for Equitable Growth.
-Her first book, African American Men and the Labor Market during the Great Recession, was released from Palgrave Macmillan in 2017.
-Holder has also appeared on, or been quoted in, media outlets such as CNN, the Washington Post, NPR, The New Yorker, PBS, MSNBC, and Al Jazeera-English.
+Her first book, African American Men and the Labor Market, was released from Palgrave Macmillan in 2017.

 Stephanie Kelton is an American economist, academic, and author of The Deficit Myth: Modern Monetary Theory and the Birth of the People's Economy.
 She is currently a professor at Stony Brook University.
 Professor Kelton has served as Chief Economist on the U.S. Senate Budget Committee (Democratic staff) and as an advisor to Bernie Sanders' 2016 presidential campaign.
-She is founder and editor-in-chief of the blog New Economic Perspectives and she was named one of Politico's 50 "thinkers, doers and visionaries transforming American politics in 2016.
-Kelton's primary research interests include monetary theory, employment policy, history of economic monetary thought, social security, public finance, fiscal policy, financial accounting, international finance, and European monetary integration.
+She is founder and editor-in-chief of the blog New Economic Perspectives and she was named one of Politico's 50 "thinkers, doers and visionaries transforming American politics in 2016."
 She has been a notable proponent of and researcher in Modern Monetary Theory, publishing several papers and editing books in the field, and a supporter of the proposal for a Job Guarantee.

-Rick McGahey is a nationally recognized expert on urban and regional economic development, program evaluation, retirement policy, and workforce development.
-At the Ford Foundation, McGahey was the Director of Impact Assessment, developing and implementing assessments to help the Foundation achieve greater impact, and also was a Program Officer focusing on economic and workforce development emphasizing equity and community development for economic, social, and environmental goals.
+Rick McGahey, a PhD economist from The New School, focuses on urban and regional economic development, program evaluation, retirement policy, and workforce development.
+At the Ford Foundation, McGahey was the Director of Impact Assessment and a Program Officer focusing on economic and workforce development.
 During President Clinton’s second term, he served as Assistant Secretary for Policy, and later for Pension and Welfare Benefits, at the U.S. Department of Labor under Secretary Alexis Herman.
-He has a Ph.D. in economics from the New School for Social Research and has taught at The New School, New York University, John Jay College, and the George Washington University.
+He has taught at The New School, New York University, John Jay College, and the George Washington University.

-Lauren Schmitz is an Assistant Professor at the La Follette School of Public Affairs at the University of Wisconsin-Madison.
-Her research utilizes genomic and epigenomic data from population-based longitudinal studies to examine how inequalities in the social environment get underneath the skin and shape disparities in health and socioeconomic attainment.
+Lauren Schmitz' research utilizes genomic and epigenomic data from population-based longitudinal studies to examine how inequalities in the social environment get underneath the skin and shape disparities in health and socioeconomic attainment.
 In 2017, she received a K99/R00 Pathway to Independence Award from the National Institute on Aging (NIA).
 Her research has also been supported by the National Science Foundation, the Social Security Administration, the Russell Sage Foundation, and the March of Dimes.
-She earned her Ph.D. in Economics from the New School for Social Research and recently received an M.S. in Human Genetics from the University of Michigan.
+She earned her Ph.D. in Economics from the New School for Social Research and a M.S. in Human Genetics from the University of Michigan.